Devlonoah/devlonoah/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Recipe App
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Data Structure and Algorithm
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... 💼 [Email](mailto:devlonoah@gmail.com) :)<a href="https://twitter.com/devlonoah">
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->